matthewgdv/namespace/README.md

 The critical point is that though a `namespace` block is indented and does have its own scope, it is not really a true language scope in the same way that a class definition is.
 Python only has 3 'real' scopes (module, class, function).
 It can be thought of more like the sort of scope of a `with` or `try` block.

+The `namespace` block just happens to alter the key under which a value is saved into the `dict` of the current object in scope when a name is defined within it, and when it goes out of scope it leaves a bound object behind which serves to delegate attempted attribute access by prepending its name (plus a dot) to the dictionary lookup.

-This means that you can namespace out your methods while still having them actually be methods within that class (not methods for a completely different nested class).
+One of the most useful wins that comes out of this (versus nesting `class` statements) is that you can namespace out your methods within a class while still having them actually be methods within that class (not methods for a completely different nested class).
 Basically, they retain acccess to their implicit first argument (`self` unless you are a heretic).

 # more example use-cases